 Mason Valley Wildlife Management Area

-Over the past ten years Wilson Canyon has become as a place to camp, fish, hike, picnic and ride off-highway vehicles (OHV).
+Wilson Canyon is a nice place to camp, fish, hike, picnic and ride off-highway vehicles (OHV).
 With this increased use has come increased pressure on the natural resources of the area, particularly the Walker River corridor.
 Vegetation has been destroyed and soils have eroded and washed into the river.

 United States Forest Service